Subscription Modal Banner

 What is TIN?

 A Tax Identification Number or TIN is a unique and permanent number issued by the Bureau of Internal Revenue (BIR) to an individual or organization to ensure that they pay correct taxes on time.
-It's used for properly identifying the taxpayer when filing tax returns and tracking tax obligations and payments.
+The BIR TIN number is used for properly identifying the taxpayer when filing tax returns and tracking tax obligations and payments.

 The TIN is like an SSS number, PhilHealth number, and Pag-IBIG number in the sense that each of them is required in all transactions with the concerned government agency.
-This BIR-assigned number is also a requirement in other types of transactions, such as permit applications, voter's registration, opening a bank account, and vehicle registration with the LTO.
+This number is also a requirement in other types of transactions, such as permit applications, voter's registration, bank account opening, and vehicle registration with the LTO.

 Anyone who earns income in the Philippines, both Filipino citizens and foreign nationals, are required to pay taxes to the government and thus must register with the BIR and get a TIN.